ramigs/ramigs.dev/src/site/posts/2019-08-21-how-the-jamstack-inspired-me-to-start-blogging.md

 ## Acknowledgements

-Before ending my _official_ first blog post ever, I want to give a shout-out to:
+Before ending my _official_ first blog post ever 🚀, I want to give a shout-out 📣 to:

 - [Tania Rascia](https://www.taniarascia.com), for the inspiration in terms of writing and presentation style.